aleksandromilenkov/GloboTicketClient/README.md

 #GloboTicketClient

-This is the Client for the GloboTicket
+This is the Client for the GloboTicket Clean Architecture Backend

 # Getting Started with Create React App